openandroidinstaller-dev/openandroidinstaller/README.md

 ## Contributing

+## Tools

+- The [Android SDK Platform Tools](https://developer.android.com/studio/releases/platform-tools) (such as adb and fastboot) are [Apache](https://android.googlesource.com/platform/system/adb/+/refs/heads/master/NOTICE)-licensed universal Android utilities
+- [Heimdall](https://gitlab.com/BenjaminDobell/Heimdall/) is an [MIT](https://gitlab.com/BenjaminDobell/Heimdall/-/blob/master/LICENSE)-licensed replacement for the leaked ODIN tool to flash Samsung devices.

 ## Acknowledgements

 * Funded from September 2022 until February 2023 by ![logos of the "Bundesministerium für Bildung und Forschung", Prodotype Fund and OKFN-Deutschland](resources/pf_funding_logos.svg)

+## License
+Original development by [Tobias Sterbak](https://tobiassterbak.com).
+Copyright (C) 2022.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).